-Education and communication remain a vital goal of the Wool Trust and producer publications are an important segment of disseminating this information to its membership.
+As the sheep industry meets new challenges, ASI's producer publications will continue to provide education and communication.
+The primary goal of the Wool Trust and producer publications are an important segment of disseminating this information to its membership.
 New story ideas for the SIN are always being reviewed for relevancy and currency.